 Here are 10 basic tips for how you should act in a library:

 - Obey posted rules.
 Most libraries have signs on or near the front door stating that particular facility's policy.
 Read it, commit it to memory, and obey.
-Doing otherwise can get you an escorted trip to the exit.
+Doing otherwise can get you a stern look or an escorted trip to the exit.
 Some of these rules might include expected attire, no food, no drink, and no loud noises.

 - Turn off your phone.
-Okay, you don't have to turn it off, in case there's an emergency at home, but at least put it on silent/vibrate.
-And if someone calls you, go outside and answer it or if you miss it return the call.
+Okay, you don't have to turn it off, in case there's an emergency at home.
+But at least put it on silent/vibrate.
+And if someone calls you, go outside and answer it.
+Or if you miss it, go outside and return the call.
 Talking on your cell phone in a public venue—particularly a place where people are studying or doing research and need to concentrate—is rude and self-centered.

 - Don't hog the equipment.
 If you are in the library during a slow time, and there are more computers than people who need them, use it as long as you are allowed.
 However, if there is even one person waiting, do what you need to do and let the other person have a turn.
-The same goes for copiers, fax machines, and any other devices that the library makes available to patrons.
+The same goes for copiers and any other machines or devices that the library makes available to patrons.

 - Don't go where you're not allowed.
 This includes areas that are designated for something other than what you're there for.
 It also includes social media and websites that aren't approved by the library.
 Many systems have policies against porn sites, terrorist sites, and any site that promotes anything dangerous to the public.